Latest News from Ramsgate's Heritage Action Zone

 Geraint Franklin, a Historic England Investigator, has carried out research which will culminate in the publication of a book on Ramsgate.
-The book is set to be published in 2021 as part of Historic England’s Informed Conservation series.
-The book launch will coincide with the bicentennial of Ramsgate’s harbour being given ‘Royal’ status.
-The project will also include a street-by-street geographical index which will document all listed buildings in Ramsgate.
+The book will be published in March 2020 as part of Historic England’s Informed Conservation series.
+The book is illustrated with over 100 new colour photographs and will include an architectural gazetteer and maps.
+The project will also include a historic area assessment, available online in Historic England’s Research Report Series.

 Aerial investigation and analysis